yxuansu/SimCTG/README.md

 ****

 ### News:
+* [2022/09/06] :fire: We have added support for the newly released OPT models by Meta.
+To see how to apply contrastive search on OPT models, check it [here]!
 * [2022/06/03] :fire: We have released an easy-to-use library (i.e., simctg) which allows you to use SimCTG with a simple **pip install simctg** and **a few lines of code**.
 Check the comprehensive and huggingface-style tutorials <a href='#tutorial'>[here]</a> and [[here]](https://github.com/yxuansu/SimCTG/tree/main/simctg)!
 * [2022/05/06] :star: We have released **_MAGIC_**, a follow up work of SimCTG, that is the SOTA method in zero-shot multi-modal text generation tasks (e.g., zero-shot image captioning and visually grounded story generation).
 Check it out! [[paper]](https://arxiv.org/abs/2205.02655) [[code]](https://github.com/yxuansu/MAGIC)
 * [2022/04/16] We have updated instructions on how to apply contrastive search on encoder-decoder models (e.g. BART and T5).
 More details can be found [[here]](https://github.com/yxuansu/SimCTG/tree/main/SimCTGEncDec).